Bill Nighy

-His early film roles include the comedies Still Crazy (1998) and Blow Dry (1999).
-His breakout role was in Love Actually (2003), which earned him a BAFTA Award for Best Supporting Actor.
-He soon gained recognition portraying Davy Jones in the Pirates of the Caribbean film series (2006–2007), and Viktor in the Underworld film series (2003–2009).
-His other films include Shaun of the Dead (2004), The Hitchhiker's Guide to the Galaxy (2005), The Constant Gardener (2005), Notes on a Scandal (2006), Hot Fuzz (2007), Valkyrie (2008), Harry Potter and the Deathly Hallows – Part 1 (2010), The Best Exotic Marigold Hotel (2012), About Time (2013), Emma (2020), and Living (2022), the last of which earned him a nomination for the Academy Award for Best Actor.
+Nighy's early film roles include the comedies Still Crazy (1998), Guest House Paradiso (1999) and Blow Dry (2001).
+He rose to international stardom with his role in Love Actually (2003), which earned him a BAFTA Award for Best Supporting Actor.
+He went on to portray Viktor in the Underworld film series (2003–2009) and Davy Jones in the Pirates of the Caribbean film series (2006–2007).
+His other films include Shaun of the Dead (2004), The Hitchhiker's Guide to the Galaxy (2005), The Constant Gardener (2005), Notes on a Scandal (2006), Hot Fuzz (2007), Valkyrie (2008), Wild Target (2010), Harry Potter and the Deathly Hallows – Part 1 (2010), The Best Exotic Marigold Hotel (2012), About Time (2013), Emma (2020), and Living (2022), the last of which earned him a nomination for the Academy Award for Best Actor.

-Nighy has gained acclaim for his roles in television earning a British Academy Television Award for Best Actor for his performance in BBC One series State of Play (2003), and a Golden Globe Award for Best Actor for the BBC film Gideon's Daughter (2007).
-He's also known for his roles in HBO's The Girl in the Café (2006) and PBS's Page Eight (2012).
+Nighy has gained acclaim for his roles in television, earning a BAFTA Award for his role in BBC One series State of Play (2003), and a Golden Globe Award for Best Actor for the BBC film Gideon's Daughter (2007).
+He is also known for his roles in The Girl in the Café (2006), the BBC's Worricker trilogy which includes Page Eight (2012), Turks & Caicos (2014), and Salting the Battlefield (2014), and the BBC's Ordeal by Innocence (2018).

 Early life and education

-Nighy was born in Caterham, Surrey.
-His mother, Catherine Josephine Nighy (née Whittaker), was a psychiatric nurse of Irish descent born in Glasgow, Scotland; and his English father, Alfred Martin Nighy, managed a car garage after working in the family chimney sweeping business.
+William Francis Nighy was born on 12 December 1949 in Caterham, Surrey, the son of Alfred Martin Nighy (1913–1976) and Catherine Josephine Whittaker (1915–2003).
+His father managed a car garage after working in the family chimney sweeping business; his mother was a psychiatric nurse of Irish descent born in Glasgow, Scotland.

-Nighy was brought up as a Roman Catholic and served as an altar boy.
-He has two older siblings, Martin and Anna.
-He attended the John Fisher School, a Roman Catholic grammar school in Purley, where he was a member of the school theatre group.
-After leaving the school with two O-levels, he worked as a messenger for The Croydon Advertiser.
-He entered the Guildford School of Acting to train for stage and film.
+Nighy was brought up as a Roman Catholic and served as an altar boy; however, he gave up "being a practising Catholic" as a teenager.
+He has two elder siblings, Martin and Anna.
+He attended the John Fisher School, a Roman Catholic grammar school in Purley, where he was nicknamed "Knucks" because of his hands.
+It was at John Fisher that he gained his first experience as an actor, with his "reasonable" memory earning him longer lines in the plays.

+As a child Nighy was known by many to be insecure and shy; as a teenager he became an avid reader, particularly enjoying the works of Ernest Hemingway and F. Scott Fitzgerald.
+He left school at the age of 15, without qualifications, and later with a friend travelled to Paris hoping and failing "to write a novel".

+Nighy worked variously in a local employment office and as a messenger for The Croydon Advertiser and The Field.
+He then applied for a place at RADA, but was rejected and instead enrolled at the Guildford School of Dance and Drama to train for the stage.